isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 <p style="font-size:16px; margin-top:10px; margin-bottom:15px; line-height:1.5;"><sup>^</sup>If your vaccination record was issued in the US but is not issued by an issuer on the CommonTrust Network or Vaccination Credential Initiative, please refer <a href="#Question7">here</a>.</p>

 <p style="font-size:16px; margin-top:20px; margin-bottom:15px; line-height:1.5;">If you encounter an error upon uploading the QR code on your vaccination certificate onto the VTP (Air) application portal, despite meeting the requirements above, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your vaccination certificate.
-If you are unable to obtain one of the <a href="/vtl/travel-checklist#proof" target="_blank">accepted proofs of vaccination</a>, you will not be eligible for travel on the VTL (Air).</p>
+If you are unable to obtain one of the <a href="/vtl/travel-checklist#proof" target="_blank">accepted proof of vaccination</a>, you will not be eligible for travel on the VTL (Air).</p>

 <div id="invalidcode"></div>